 What is Home for the Holidays?

 It’s a one-of-a-kind event where individuals come together in homes and churches to watch a unique webcasted event of inspiration and fun, offering practical tips on incorporating Fair Trade items in your home and life with powerful artisan stories.
 The holidays beckon us home.
 Whether we celebrate with friends, family or both, our homes can hold more than guests: they can tell stories of justice and empowerment.
 Viewers will be challenged to use their purchasing power and influence to change the lives of marginalized women around the world by featured guests: Ann Voskamp, Myquillyn Smith “The Nester”, Jen Schmidt, Shaun Groves, Maureen Kaderi and Kristen Welch.
-The exclusive fair trade product discussed during the webcast will be available for purchasing during the webcast on November 2nd.
+The exclusive fair trade product discussed during the webcast will then be available for purchase.

 When is it?